biocorecrg/SIB_course_nextflow_Nov_2021/docs/first.rst

 - **Scalability**

 Nextflow is based on the **dataflow programming model** which simplifies writing complex pipelines.
-The tool takes care of **parallelizing the processes** without additional written code.
+The tool takes care of **parallelizing the processes** without additionally written code.
-The resulting applications are inherently parallel and can scale-up or scale-out, transparently, without having to adapt to a specific platform architecture.
+The resulting applications are inherently parallel and can scale-up or scale-out transparently; there is no need to adapt them to a specific platform architecture.

 - **Resumable, thanks to continuous checkpoints**